 Similar to the theme, you can not use the Magento 1 extensions in the Magento 2 store.
-To “migrate” these extensions you need to find the modules and plugins that provide the same functions but for Magento 2.
+To “migrate” these extensions, you must find the modules and plugins that provide the same functions but Magento 2.

-However, not all of the extensions for Magento 1 available for Magento 2.
-In that case, you can contact Magento extension providers to ask them for developing custom modules for your store.
+However, not all of the extensions for Magento 1 are available for Magento 2.
+In that case, you can contact Magento extension providers to ask them to develop custom modules for your store.

-For some extensions, we also need to migrate data from M1 from M2 such as Reward Points and Store Credit.
+We also need to migrate data from M1 from M2 for some extensions, such as Reward Points and Store Credit.

-On average, it will take 3-4 hours for each plugin migration, including installation, configuration, and possible conflicts resolve.
+On average, it will take 3-4 hours for each plugin migration, including installation, configuration, and possible conflicts resolved.

 5. Custom Code Migration

 Fortunately, most of the Magento 1 custom code is compatible with Magento 2, so you can either rewrite or migrate the code by using several Magento code migration tools.
 We often use the Code Migration Toolkit from Magento that makes things simpler.

 Besides, it’s worth noting that there are several differences in the structures of M1 and M2.
 You need to check the code carefully to make sure that it works well in the new store.